qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### SQL Databases

-- Null is special.
+- Null is special:
   - `x = null` doesn't work. `x is null` works.
 Null does not equal itself, similar to NaN.
   - Unique index allows duplicating null (except in Microsoft SQL server).
-  - `select distinct` may treat nulls as the same (this is database-specific).
+  - `select distinct` treat nulls as the same in some databases.
   - `count(x)` and `count(distinct x)` ignore rows where `x` is null.
 - Date implicit conversion can be timezone-dependent.
 - Complex join with disctinct may be slower than nested query.
 [See also](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/dont-use-distinct-as-a-join-fixer/)